-With 2013 the year for the Northern Lights, it's worth investing some time in the spectacle that topped Lonely Planet's Most Desired Travel Experience list.
+If you’re visiting between September and April, you might be lucky enough to catch a glimpse of the Northern Lights.
 There are plenty of tours available that use up-to-date weather and solar-activity reports to monitor the conditions and hopefully give you the best chance possible of witnessing this phenomenon.
 If seeing the Northern Lights is your priority for the trip, we advise dedicating your first night to the cause.
-If it's cloudy, then you can always roll the activity over to the next day, which a lot of tours offer to do for free.
+If it’s cloudy, then you can always roll the activity over to the next day, which a lot of tours offer to do for free.

-For those inclined towards urban adventure, start the day with a walk towards the harbour via the National Museum of Iceland for a glimpse into the country's 1200-year history, or swing by Reykjavik Art Museum.
-Deal Expert Kara Aaserud from our Toronto office recommends a stop at Baejarins Beztu Pylsur for lunch -- Reykjavik is famous for its hotdogs and this little stall has fans all over the world, including Bill Clinton.
+Start the day with a walk towards the harbour via the National Museum of Iceland for a glimpse into the country’s 1200-year history, or swing by Reykjavik Art Museum.
+Deal Expert Kara Aaserud from our Toronto office recommends a stop at Baejarins Beztu Pylsur for lunch — Reykjavik is famous for its hotdogs and this little stall has fans all over the world, including Bill Clinton.

 After exploring the Kolaportið Flea Market, take a stroll along the waterfront past Sólfar (The Sun Voyager, an impressive sculpture of a Viking ship), heading towards Laugavegur.
 This is Reykjavik’s main shopping street and is the best place to snap up handmade clothing and Icelandic artwork.

-However, don't be afraid to head out of Reykjavik for the day and see some of Iceland's top sights.
-There are plenty of organised excursions (by bus, horse or even super jeep) with sights like Gullfoss waterfall, the Great Geysir and Þingvellir National Park all do-able in a day.
-Or you can even take to the seas for a spot of whale watching and puffin spotting.
+Don’t be afraid to head out of Reykjavik for the day and see some of Iceland’s top sights.
+There are plenty of organised excursions (by bus, 4×4 or even horse) with sights like Gullfoss waterfall, the Great Geysir and Thingvellir National Park all doable in a day.
+Or you can even take to the seas for a spot of whale watching and puffin spotting.b

-Iceland is famous for its raucous nightlife, which doesn't usually kick off until after midnight.
-Drinking in Reykjavik is quite a pricey activity, so we recommend a late dinner to see you through until the action starts (or make like a local and knock back a few at the hotel).
+Iceland is famous for its nightlife, which doesn’t usually kick off until after midnight.
+Drinking in Reykjavik is pricey, so we recommend a late dinner to see you through until the action starts (or make like a local and knock back a few at the hotel).
 A local restaurant favourite is the Three Overcoats, or for fresh fish and cocktails, try Fish Market.

-There's no better way to get over a late night than chilling out at the Blue Lagoon.
+There’s no better way to get over a late night than chilling out at the Blue Lagoon.
 Plenty of companies have airport transfers that stop there, so make sure you book ahead to make the most of your day.
-Deal Expert Amy Lindsay recommends spending the extra pennies on an upgrade to the Blue Lagoon Experience.
-As well as entrance to the Blue Lagoon, the package includes a 3-course lunch, a drink, access to the exclusive lounge area and a goody bag.
+Deal Expert Amy Lindsay recommends spending the extra pennies on an upgrade to the Luxury package.
+As well as entrance to the Blue Lagoon, it includes a 3-course lunch, a drink, access to the exclusive lounge area and a goody bag.